gesundheitscloud/compass-numapp/README.md

     <img src="assets/componentOverview.png" alt="Component Overview" width="600">
 </p>

-## An Illustrative COVID Study Conducted With the NUM-App
+## An Illustrative COVID-19 Study Conducted With the NUM-App

 The following example illustrates how you can use the NUM-App to digitally conduct your (clinical) studies.
-We consider Max who participates in a COVID-19 study at a University Hospital.
+We consider Max who participates in a COVID-19 study at a university hospital.

 <img src="assets/studyFlow_EN.png" alt="Visualization Study Flow" width="400" align="right">

 ### Step 1 - Login and the first questionnaire
 <div class="block">Max receives a personalized QR-Code from the hospital which he can scan with the NUM-App to log in.
 He is then presented with a special questionnaire, as it is the first time that he uses the app.
 The questionnaire includes questions that Max should only answer once.
 Max completes the questionnaire in one go and submits it.
-The NUM-App transforms it into a FHIR Questionnaire Response object, encrypts it and transmits it to the mobile backend where it is persisted.</div>
+The NUM-App transforms it into a FHIR Questionnaire Response object, encrypts it and transmits it to the backend where it is persisted.</div>

 ### Step 2 - Retrieval of questionnaire responses
 <div class="block">The study staff at the university hospital wants to check if new questionnaire responses were submitted.
 A staff member runs the downloader script and the encrypted response from Max is retrieved and locally decrypted.</div>

 ### Step 3 - The standard questionnaire
 The study staff defined a questionnaire frequency of seven days.
 Therefore, Max receives a new standard questionnaire once a week.
 When he completes one, the NUM-App shows him the time until the next questionnaire becomes available.
-As Max is not checking the NUM-App every day, a push notification is sent to him once a new questionaire becomes available.
+As Max is not checking the NUM-App every day, a push notification is sent to his mobile application once a new questionaire becomes available.
 The study staff set the time of the notification to 10:00 AM so Max is reminded once a week at that time.
 As the questionnaire is quite long, Max doesn't always finish it at once.
 As the NUM-App saves his answers he can always complete the questionnaire at a later time.

 ### Step 4 - Special answers
-At some point in time, Max answers one of the questions with a value that was predefined as a trigger value.
+At some point in time, Max answers one of the questions with a value that was predefined as a _trigger value_.
 In this study this is the information that Max was tested positive for COVID-19.
 This is detected by the NUM-App.
 After submission of the questionnaire, Max's profile is automatically adapted based on preconfigured settings.
 Instead of the standard questionnaire, Max now receives an alternative questionnaire.
 Also, the questionnaire frequency is increased to once a day and the distribution time of the new questionnaire is set to seven days.
 That means that Max will receive the new questionnaire daily for one week.
 After that, the settings are set back to the initial values.

 ### Step 5 - Submission of a special report
 Max is provided the standard questionnaire again.
 He has already finished most the recent one and has to wait six days for the next to become available.
 However, one day later he notices COVID-19 symptoms and requests a special report via the app.
 This again triggers a change of Max's user profile.
 He will now receive a special questinnaire independent from the regular frequency and can directly report his symptoms via this questionnaire.
 Afterwards, he will go back to the standard report as not configured otherwise.
 However, in the meantime the study staff adapted the standard questionnaire frequency to be five days instead of seven, so Max will now receive a questionnaire every five days.